Travelling by bus during the coronavirus outbreak

 1 month ago

 During the coronavirus outbreak, we're doing all we can to keep you safe whilst travelling with us, from additional deep cleaning to reducing capacity.
-You can find out more about our commitment to your safety and ours at the bottom of the article, but in order to provide the safest environment to travel we also need your help.
-You can help prevent the spread of the virus by following the steps below.
+You can also help prevent the spread of the virus by following the steps below.

 You should wash your hands as often as possible, and before and after each journey, and you should not travel if you feel unwell.